AbdusselamKarahan/OsintTool/README.md

 ## 📚 Usage

+### Quick Start Guide

+1. After running the application, open your browser and navigate to `http://127.0.0.1:5000`
+2. You'll see three main tools in the dashboard:
+   - Directory Scanner
+   - Subdomain Scanner
+   - JavaScript Analyzer

 ### Directory Scanner
 1. Navigate to the Directory Scanner tab
 2. Enter the target URL (e.g., `https://example.com`)